5 Real Ways to Lose Weight

 5. Learn constructive ways to deal with stress

-If you’re overweight it’s likely that you have an unhealthy relationship with food.
+If you’re overweight you likely have an unhealthy relationship with food.
 For many people, food is a coping mechanism – a drug.
 Eating numbs emotional pain and feeling full brings comfort and reassurance that everything is going to be okay.
-But abusing any drug – including food – will only lead to physical and emotional problems down the road (obesity, diabetes, depression, etc.).
+However abusing any drug – including food – will only lead to physical and emotional problems down the road (obesity, diabetes, depression, etc.).

-In order to correct this behavior, it’s essential that you learn positive ways to deal with stress.
-This type of psychological well being is an integral part of overall health, and if you’re goal is permanent, lasting weight loss it’s imperative that you confront the issues causing you to overeat.
+To correct this behavior, you must learn positive ways to deal with stress.
+This type of psychological well-being is an integral part of overall health, and if your goal is permanent, lasting weight loss you must confront the issues causing you to overeat.

 If you’re looking for more help losing weight and keeping it off, contact Human Health Specialists at (480) 883-7240.
 Keep in mind that the Bod Pod body testing in Arizona can help keep you motivated and scientifically track your changes.